 There is a good balance of stable staff at Kingsclere, with many of the more experienced lads having worked and lived at Park House for many years and a talented group of younger riders showing huge promise for the future.
 They are all well catered for with hostel accommodation and regular meals provided for the younger staff, as well as five flats and twenty cottages for the older and senior staff.

 The stable staff are managed by five Head Lads: Kevin Hunt, Dylan Holley, Ross Burdon, Maddy O’Meara and Liam Mungovan.
 Each Head Lad is responsible for the welfare of horses within their respective yards and for ensuring that a high standard of work is maintained within the yard.
 Our senior travelling staff are Leanne Masterton, Simon Humphries, Sam Geake and Nathan Cheshire, who are all familiar faces at the racecourse.

 Tessa Hetherington acts as Andrew’s racing manager, helping in the yard and on the gallops in the mornings and working on race programming and form analysis in the afternoons.

 Eugene Cullen is Park House’s resident farrier.
 He and his assistant Abbie Bayley are responsible for the maintenance of the horses’ feet and ensuring that they are appropriately shod for training and racing.
-Our vet is Simon Knapp, Clinical Director at Scott Dunn’s Equine Clinic.
-He and his team are vastly experienced in the assessment and treatment of racehorses and play an invaluable role in the yard.
+Our vets are Simon and Jamie Knapp of Berkshire Equine.
+Simon is vastly experienced in the assessment and treatment of racehorses and he and Jamie play an invaluable role in the yard.

 As with any training establishment, the maintenance of the yard and the gallops is also a priority and there are three full time gallop and maintenance men employed to ensure that the facilities at Kingsclere are maintained to the highest possible standards.

 Another key figure essential to the smooth running of operations is racing secretary Lindy Rees who, together with her assistant Tabitha Ridley-Thomas, oversees entries, declarations, accounts, payroll and all the other important functions within a racing office.
 She is also responsible for ensuring that all horses are compliant with any legal and regulatory requirements and have the correct documentation at all times.